joeywu63/action_item_manager/README.md

 - type: GET
 - description: Get information about the users who have completed an action item given a valid action item id

+**/action-item/usersCompleted/:id/:user_id**
+- type: GET
+- description: Get whether the user with user_id has completed action item with id

 **/action-item/current**
 - type: POST
 - description: Get list of action items for the current user

 **/action-item/complete/:id**
 - type: POST
-- description: Mark an action item as complete for a user
+- description: Toggle the status of an action item from complete to incomplete, or vice versa

-## Additional Information
-- All forms are not being validated.
-When filling out forms, please fill out all boxes.